 After installation (using \toolboxb{}), \toolbox{} can be launched from \matlab{} \textbf{APPS}, located in the toolbar.
 The graphical interface of the main \toolbox{} toolbox window is shown in \cref{fig:toolbox}.
-Application is divided into three main parts: i) selection of the type of test problem from the \directlib{}; ii) optimization problem setup and algorithmic options; iii) quote of the \direct-type algorithm and the type of implementation.
+Application is divided into three main parts: i) selection of the problem's type from \directlib; ii) setting up an optimization problem and algorithmic options; iii) selection of \direct-type algorithm, his implementation, and convergence plot of obtained results.

-The first step is to specify the objective and constraint functions, loading them from the integrated \directlib{} library or selecting them from the other problem.
+The first step is to specify the objective and constraint functions, loading them from the integrated \directlib{} library or selecting them from other sources.
 Examples of the structure needed are present.
-All test problems from the \directlib{} library have up to three key features: known globally optimal solutions, a complete description of the problem including objective and constraint functions (if any), and problem visualization for two-dimensional problems.
-In total, \directlib{} contains 119 test problems: $45$ are bound-constrained, $35$ linearly constrained, $39$ with nonlinear constraints, and $11$ are practical engineering problems.
+All test problems from the \directlib{} library have up to three key features: i) known globally optimal solutions, ii) a complete description of the problem, including objective and constraint functions (if any), and iii) problem visualization (only for two-dimensional problems).

 After selecting the optimization problem, the second step is to set up the bound constraints for each variable.
-At the first step, the user needs to specify the algorithm and the type of implementation.
+First, the user needs to specify the algorithm and the type of implementation.
 Two implementations are based on different data structures (static and dynamic), and the third is a parallel version of the algorithm.
 For simplicity, some toolbox{} options are set to default values and not displayed in the GUI but can be changed in the toolbox settings.
-After the termination (when any of the stopping conditions are met), the \textbf{Results} part displays the final solution and performance metrics.
+After the termination, the \textbf{Results} part displays the final solution and performance metrics.
 Additionally, the convergence process is shown in the \textbf{Convergence status} part.